Pattern Day Trader Rule Explained

-FINRA (Financial Industry Regulatory Authority) has been very aggressive when it comes to something known as the pattern day trader rule, which is defined in FINRA Rule 4210, as defined by having four or more round-trip day trades within five successive business days.
+FINRA (Financial Industry Regulatory Authority) has been very strict when it comes to something known as the pattern day trader rule, which is defined in a FINRA Rule, as defined by having four or more round-trip day trades within five successive business days.

 If you have four of those within five business days, then you are thought of as violating FINRA Rule 4210, unless you have the correct amount of capital in your account.

 In other words, if you are trading stocks in the United States, and you both open and close a trade during the same session, that is considered to be a day trade.